average17/flower-engine/readme.md

 # Flower Engine Ver.
 1

-​	**Tip: don't clone the whole repro by git, there are too much bin file upload to history here, it's my mistake. just download the zip on github.com. save a lot of time.**

 ​	Flower engine is a vulkan starter friendly render engine.

 ​	Too keep simple, i delete some complex code like animate/serialization etc, and rewrite this version code, to keep engine code clean and easy to understand.